pnd280/complexity/docs/architecture.md

 ## Intercepting Websocket Messages

-By overriding native classes and methods, Complexity is able to intercept and modify the messages sent and received by the Perplexity.ai's websocket connection, including the fallback to long-polling.
+Some magic like switching model/focus mode on the fly, or modifying collections, are done by intercepting the messages sent and received by the Perplexity.ai's websocket connection, including the fallback to long-polling.

 ## Custom DOM Mutation Observer